5 Best Productboard Alternatives in 2026

 Cons

-- - No customer-facing portal
+- - No customer-facing voting portal

-- - No built-in roadmap visualization
+- - No public roadmap visualization

 2. Canny — Best for Public Voting Boards